Volkswagen supervisory board to discuss cartel issue: source

 A VW spokesman confirmed that an extraordinary supervisory board meeting would be held on Wednesday but declined to give further details.

-German magazine Der Spiegel said German carmakers Daimler (DAIGn.DE), VW, BMW (BMWG.DE) and Porsche held discussions about how to calibrate the size of tanks containing AdBlue, a urea-based liquid needed to help filter nitrogen oxides from diesel emissions.
+German magazine Der Spiegel said German carmakers Daimler, VW, BMW and Porsche held discussions about how to calibrate the size of tanks containing AdBlue, a urea-based liquid needed to help filter nitrogen oxides from diesel emissions.

 Reporting by Andreas Cremer; Writing by Edward Taylor; Editing by Maria Sheahan